gdewael/cpg-transformer/README.md

 # CpG Transformer

-This repository contains code, pre-trained models and instructions on how to use CpG Transformer TODO link for imputation of single-cell methylomes.
+This repository contains code, pre-trained models and instructions on how to use CpG Transformer **paper coming soon** <!-- TODO -->
+for imputation of single-cell methylomes.
-A stand-alone version of our novel 2D self-attention mechanism is available at ...
-TODO link
+A stand-alone version of our novel 2D self-attention mechanism is available at [2Dslidingwindow-attention-pytorch](https://github.com/gdewael/2Dslidingwindow-attention-pytorch).

 <details><summary>Table of contents</summary>